SpikeHD/CVHero/README.md

 # CVHero
-Cheating in Clone Hero using machine learning
+Cheating in Clone Hero using OpenCV

 # Building